 The word came with a sudden pause in my soul, “Dallas Willard has passed away.”
 The late afternoon sun was ripening the trees with angled light; God’s creation paused with me.

-The sensation I began to feel was the loss of a mentor, even though he and I never had a conversation.
+The sensation I began to feel was the loss of a mentor, even though he and I never had much of a conversation.
 I do remember walking beside him and saying, “Hello,” two years ago at the first “Aprentis” event in Wichita; we were waiting in the Hyatt lobby to travel to Friends University.
 We said a cordial, warm hello in passing with a smile.
 Later I held the door for him at the top of the Friends University chapel and main building staircase.
-We said hello again. …that was the closest I got to the man.
+We said hello again. …there wasn’t a whole lot more to our conversation, just small things which were evidently important to him.

 [That Renovare, Aprentis event in Wichita was deeply formative for me.
 I still carry the Benedictine short breviary I discovered there on occasion and think of Friends University and smile.]

 Dallas’ words have contained for me a balance of wisdom, spiritual renovation, and awareness of the ordinary.
-It was from him (and Eugene Peterson) that I learned the grace of “normal life,” that folks are meant to imitate Jesus in the here and now situations they find themselves in.
+It was from him (and Eugene Peterson) that I learned the grace of “normal life,” that folks are meant to walk beside and imitate Jesus in the here and now, in whatever places they find themselves in.

 I also remember from him the role of the Gospels – that you can’t know freedom if you don’t know Jesus and you can’t know Jesus if you don’t know the Gospels.